2022–2025 Mazda CX‑5 SAS Unit Reset –

 What if the airbag light is still on after reinstall?

-Do you change VIN or configuration when you reset it?
+Do you change my VIN or coding?

 -